ndambuki94/ghana-project/README.md

 ## Known Bugs
 The site at first was not responding.
 ## Technologies/Languages Used
-html-create the  web structure css -customize and style the web structure markdown - Extensively create a detailed readme Javascript - Largely used for the interaction of the page with the user.
+Html-create the  web structure
+Css -customize and style the web structure
+Markdown - Extensively create a detailed readme Javascript - Largely used for the interaction of the page with the user.
 ## Support and contact details
 incase you are unable to access any details fro the website, feel free to submit an email to ndambuki94@gmail.com